 However, it may be difficult to determine which condition arose first.

-In some cases, you may drink alcohol to self-medicate the symptoms of depression, whilst in others, it’s possible that your depression might have arisen due to your drinking.
+In some cases, you may drink alcohol to self-medicate the symptoms of anxiety and depression, whilst in others, it’s possible that your depression might have arisen due to your drinking.
 Alcohol is a depressant after all.